 This interim rule removes California from the list of accredited-free States for bovine tuberculosis and adds it to the list of modified accredited advanced States.
-Cattle or bison that originate in a modified accredited advanced State or zone, and are not known to be infected with or exposed to tuberculosis, may be moved interstate only if the animals meet certain conditions with regards to transport, identification, and accreditation.
+Cattle or bison that originate in a modified accredited advanced State or Start Printed Page 20336zone, and are not known to be infected with or exposed to tuberculosis, may be moved interstate only if the animals meet certain conditions with regards to transport, identification, and accreditation.
 These conditions are detailed in the SUPPLEMENTARY INFORMATION portion of this document as well as in § 77.10 of the regulations.
 As previously noted however, these requirements are suspended until September 30, 2003.
 We are soliciting comments from the public (as well as affected agencies) concerning our information collection and recordkeeping requirements.
 These comments will help us:

 (1) Evaluate whether the information collection is necessary for the proper performance of our agency's functions, including whether the information will have practical utility;

 (2) Evaluate the accuracy of our estimate of the burden of the information collection, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and